Tomsferreira16/ML_Wireshark/README.md

 # IA_ML_Suricata
-project using a machine learning algorithm with eve.json file from suricata and giving real time alerts
+project using a machine learning algorithm with wireshark .pcap captures